 - Do not drink electrolyte and avoid contact with skin, eyes, or clothing.
 Wear safety glasses to shield your eyes and rubber gloves to protect your hands. - Fill the battery where clean water is always available for flushing the skin. - 1.
+Open the hood. - 2.
 Remove the battery cover (Figure 3).